Today’s tip will help you make a perfect champagne cocktail, with advice from the experts at Cabo Flats.

 3. Sweetener.
 Agave needs to be used with tequila, simple syrup needs to be used for vodka or gin.
 For brown spirits, according to Cabo Flats, you should use pure cane sugar.

 4. Quality of Alcohol.
-Some people think you can get away with cheap (low quality) spirits, but they will ruin your drink every time.
+Some people think you can get away with cheap (low-quality) spirits, but they will ruin your drink every time.

 5. Final Touch.
-The last component of a perfect cocktail is the garnish: foam, fruit, oil, rim, savory garnish (celery, olives, shrimp, etc.).
+The last component of a perfect cocktail is the garnish: foam, fruit, oil, rim, and savory garnish (celery, olives, shrimp, etc.).
 This will have a huge effect on the taste and look of the cocktail.

 *CONSIDER OTHER SPARKLERS.
 Sparkling wines from other regions are more affordable than Champagne and make more sense in this recipe, given that the strong currant flavors will cover the delicate toastiness of Champagne.
 Consider Asti and Prosecco from Italy, Cava from Spain, Crémant from France (eight different regions produce it), Espumate from Portugal and Sekt from Germany.
 Also consider sparklers from Australia, Austria, New Zealand, South Africa, the U.S. and other countries We often use the inexpensive but delightful [yellow tail] from Australia, and especially the rosé [yellow tail] (yes, that’s how the winery spells it!).